Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 SS Universe is seen here towards the very end of her days

-In all she gave a good 42 years of excellent service, it was only her last months she became a troubled ship and thus was sold.
+From the ships original maiden voyage in 1953 to her being laid up with her broken down boiler, this fine ship gave 42 years of excellent service, it was only during her last months she became a troubled ship, thus being sold to the breakers.
 However, thousands have sailed on her and she will always be remembered for the wonderful days she has given so many passengers and students alike!
-They are wonderful memories.
-If you have any of her and photographs, please share them with me that I may use them on this feature!
+For so many will have countless wonderful memories of their days aboard her!

 Also read about American Export Lines …